Bellman filtering and smoothing for state-space models

-Part 4 of Theorem~\ref{thrm1} says that the quadratic error is contractive in expectation unless the prediction is pinpoint accurate.
-The weight matrix in the norm on the left-hand side of inequality~\eqref{inequality} contains the additional term $2 \epsilon\, \bm{1}_{m\times m}$, which drives the contraction.
-Intuitively, when the weight matrix is `bigger' (i.e., has larger eigenvalues), the vector inside the norm must be `smaller' in magnitude.
-The term $\sigma^2/\lambda_{\min}$ on the right-hand side accounts for the fact that updates may be less accurate than e.g.\ inch-perfect predictions.
-It follows that the updates are contractive in quadratic mean towards a `noise-dominated' region around the true state.
-This finding echoes previous results for implicit-gradient methods (e.g.\ \citealp[p.\ 15]{ryu2016stochastic}, \citealp[p.\ 3]{patrascu2018nonasymptotic}).
-Theorem~\ref{thrm1} also relates to \citet[p.\ 1291]{toulis2016towards}, who present the seemingly stronger result that proximal updates are `contracting almost surely' when the log-likelihood function is strongly concave; however, their result relies on a nonstandard definition of strong concavity that rules out important cases of interest, e.g.\ the Kalman filter (see Appendix~\ref{comparison toulis} for a detailed comparison).
+Theorem~\ref{thrm1} also relates to \citet[p.\ 1291]{toulis2016towards}, who present the seemingly stronger result that proximal updates are `contracting almost surely' when the log-likelihood function is strongly concave; however, their result relies on a nonstandard definition of strong concavity that rules out important cases of interest, e.g.\ the Kalman filter (see Supplement~\ref{comparison toulis} for a detailed comparison).